DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Feb 10.md

 - Colliders
 - Reconsider the back-faces of the building blocks

-- We might need a different reload animation for the automatic pistol altot
+- We might need a different (longer) reload animation for the automatic pistol altogether.
+	- There's not much distinguishing the automatic pistol from the regular pistol.